 Reported to be one of the more generous actors in Hollywood, Reeves helped care for his sister during her lengthy battle with leukemia, and has supported such organizations as Stand Up To Cancer and PETA.

-In August 2018, while promoting the upcoming Destination Wedding with Ryder, Reeves seemed surprised to learn that he may be legally married to his co-star.
+In August 2018, while promoting Destination Wedding with Ryder, Reeves seemed surprised to learn that he may be legally married to his co-star.
 Ryder said it was the result of filming their wedding scene for Dracula, as a real Romanian priest had conducted a full marriage ceremony.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!